Harman-Singh-2003/Harman-Singh-2003/README.md

 ----
 ## Favourite Project — Ventr
 Safer walking routes for Toronto with a simple compare view for safest vs fastest routes.
 I created the entire project, including backend, frontend, and CI/CD.
-Caching and a risk-weighted graph made responses feel instant (~90% faster).
+It uses a crime-risk weighted graph based on crime incidents in Toronto, and caches it to make responses nearly instant (~90% faster).

 **Live:** https://ventr.harman-singh.com
 **Stack:** Python/FastAPI, NetworkX, React/Next.js, AWS, Nginx, Cloudflare.